playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 ## Events {#events}

 Just as your browser uses the DOM to handle on-screen content visibility, your browser also utilizes the DOM for knowing how to handle user interactions.
-The way your browser handles user interaction is by listening for _events_ that occur when the user takes action or other noteworthy changes occur.
+The way your browser handles user interaction is by listening for _events_ that occur when the user takes action or when other noteworthy changes occur.

 For example, say you have a form that includes a default `<button>` element.
 When that button is pressed, it fires a `submit` event that then _bubbles_ up the DOM tree until it finds a [`<form>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form).
-By default, this `<form>` element then sends a [`GET` HTML request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) to the server once it receives the `submit` event.
+By default, this `<form>` element sends a [`GET` HTML request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) to the server once it receives the `submit` event.

 ![The bubble flow of the `submit` event](./submit_form.svg)